nglange/help-documentation/_userguides/user_accounts.md

 ## Box Panel Administrator and User

-The IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) supports two types of user accounts on Box Panel: Administrator and User.
+The IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) supports two types of user accounts on Box Panel: administrator and user.

-The Administrator is the primary contact of your organization.
-Upon setup of your COS Dedicated IBM Managed environment, the Administrator account is created.
-If you are a secondary contact and do not have access to Box Panel yet, you can ask the Administrator to [create a Box Panel user account](../Box_Panel/index.html#create-user) for you.
+The administrator is the primary contact of your organization.
+Upon setup of your COS Dedicated IBM Managed environment, the administrator account is created.
+If you are a secondary contact and do not have access to Box Panel yet, you can ask the administrator to [create a Box Panel user account](../Box_Panel/index.html#create-user) for you.

-For both Administrator and User, once your account is created, you will receive an email from Blue Box, which contains the following information:
+For both administrator and user, once your account is created, you will receive an email from Blue Box, which contains the following information:

 ![Confirm Account Email](../../../img/confirm_account.png)